renerocksai/slides/README.md

 My first steps in [Zig](https://ziglang.org), towards creating a simple but powerful [imgui](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) based, OpenGL-rendered slideshow app in Zig.

 **Danger - this is alpha stuff**.
-I have used it to give a few presentations in online meetings though and nobody seems to have noticed that I hadn't been using Powerpoint.
+I have used it to give a few presentations in online meetings though and nobody seemed to notice that I didn't use Powerpoint.

 This app will be much simpler for users than my more powerful take on the matter, [Bûllets](https://github.com/renerocksai/bullets), while still being totally functional.